 This is the most traditional, classic way I know to make risotto.
-I love the asparagus, it gives the best flavor, and the pesto really balances it all out.
-I was afraid the pesto would over power, but it blend in perfectly with the rice and is really delicious.
+I love this asparagus risotto recipe, I think it gives the best flavor, and the pesto really balances it all out.
 Risotto isn’t hard to make, you just have to pay attention to the water – keep adding it and don’t let it dry out or you will end up with a sticky mess.

 - Cut off the tips of the asparagus spears and set aside.